The Business of Nonprofits

 Connolly: In the for-profit sector, businesses have exit strategies.
 Why can’t nonprofits look to the for-profit sector for guidance?

 Harrison: There are a few barriers to nonprofit exit strategies.
 Nonprofits are more constrained than for-profits in what they can do if the organization seems like it will not be viable.
 When a for-profit business is no longer viable, they can liquidate their assets.
 However, nonprofits do not share this ability.
-Once deemed nonprofit, thier assets are forever classified as such.
+Once deemed nonprofit, their assets are forever classified as such.
 For example, nonprofit hospitals that have been acquired by for-profit hospitals have often set up foundations related to nonprofit assets.

 We want to incentivize and encourage innovation, whether it’s new products, organizations, or services.
 But we also need to be cautious about the resulting growth and competition for scarce resources that can result.
 We want nonprofits to care about their mission, but this naturally also means that some are less likely to exit the industry when they are not succeeding.